pallavmahamana/scrapers-and-spiders/README.md

 ### Gita Scraper

-**gitasitiscrape.py** is python scraper which scrape asitis.com to spit out a json file of whole gita
+**gitasitiscrape.py** is python scraper which scrape asitis.com to spit out a json file of whole gita.